This is how to thicken gravy, or any other sauce, giving your meal an extra dimension in flavor, and consistency.

 How to Thicken Gravy

-One of the most common ways to thicken gravy is by using flour, which you do via making a roux.
+One of the most common ways to thicken gravy is by using flour, done via the use of a roux.

-A roux is when you cook flour and fat together in equal parts, when a hot liquid is added it is immediately thickened.
+A roux is when you heat flour and fat together in equal parts, and when a hot liquid is added it is immediately thickened.

 Another way to add thickness using flour is to add water to flour and whisk until you have a smooth paste.